supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 ![opening-develop-and-debug]()
 4. The app's UI will be opened in the right sidebar.

 Now we're ready to test our app.
 Let's try to draw a mask with the Brush tool and release the left mouse button.
-After that mask will be processed and become a little bit bigger as you will see in the LabelingTool.
+After that mask will be processed and become a little bit bigger as you will see in the Labeling Tool.
 Let's also check that our widgets are working properly:
 - The Switch widget disables and enables the processing
 - The Slider widget changes the strength of the processing